-Foundation underpinning is required for new or existing construction for reinforcement.
+Foundation underpinning reinforces new or existing construction.
 Underpinning is necessary when the area beneath the foundation is weak or has a possibility of being weakened in the future.
 Additionally, foundation settlement problems and settlement house movement is relatively common.
 For this reason, underpinning is necessary to support and stabilize the building.

 Foundation distress and building settlement can occur for a number of reasons.
 Poor drainage, collapsible or sensitive soils, and extreme drought, among other reasons, can undermine a structure’s foundation or cause the soils supporting it to shrink.
 This will cause the structure to settle and may cause foundation damage.
 This is especially true when the settlement is uneven.
-Examples of this are chimneys where the load is concentrated, and in locations where the foundation is discontinuous, such as at the interface between a slab-on-grade garage and a home with a full basement.
+One example is chimneys where the load is concentrated.
+Another example is in locations where the foundation is discontinuous, such as at the interface between a slab-on-grade garage and a home with a full basement.

-In cases where foundation distress is likely or has already occurred, a helical pile repair program can prevent or halt the structural damage that may occur.
+In cases where foundation distress is likely or has already occurred, a helical pile repair program can prevent or stop the structural damage.
 In some cases, foundation underpinning repair can raise the foundation back to it’s pre-settlement elevation.

 Foundation Settlement: What are the Signs